This post might have affiliate links, please check out my full disclosure policy.

 This Chocolate Loaf Cake is easy to make and perfect for any occasion.
 It’s rich, moist, and packed with deep, chocolatey goodness.
 A gorgeous chocolate glaze is poured over the top, making this cake chocolate lovers’ favorite.

 A loaf cake is really any cake thats baked in a loaf pan.
-Today we’re focusing on moist chocolate cake!
+Today we’re focusing on this moist chocolate loaf cake!

 As a pastry chef, I know a good chocolate cake when I see one, and this chocolate loaf is moist, fluffy, and extra chocolatey thanks to an addition of easy to make chocolate ganache as a topping.